-Evan also sits on a number of boards and planning committees including the RANZCP (Royal Australian and New Zealand College of Psychiatry), Victorian Mental Illness Awareness Council and ADEC (Advocacy Disability for Ethnic Communities).
+Evan also sits on a number of boards and committees including the Royal Australian and New Zealand College of Psychiatry (RANZCP), Victorian Mental Illness Awareness Council, and Advocacy Disability for Ethnic Communities (ADEC).
 He runs statewide mutual support groups for people with mental illness as well as a local group called Spectrum of Cultures.
 Yet another role is conducting community education classes for GPs.

-Now in his early fifties, Evan has returned to study and is doing a Leadership course linked to the RMIT Community Development Diploma at RMIT University.
-Evan has also completed a Certificate IV course in educating himself how to deal with people with all kinds of disability in the past.
+Now in his 50s, Evan has returned to study and is doing a Leadership course linked to the RMIT Community Development Diploma at RMIT University.
+Evan has also completed a Certificate IV course to educate himself on how to deal with people with all kinds of disability.

 Tammy's love and support have transformed Evan's life but the success of his work is deeply rooted in his personal determination to find healing through what he calls self-advocacy.

 ‘Self-advocacy is about learning to stand up for yourself before you can stand up for others,’ he says.
 ‘It is about building your confidence and self-esteem.
 It takes time.’

 As Evan knows from his own experience, it does take time but he is a sterling example of how it is possible to get there, happily and well, in the end.